Are you able to cover the cost of your meds? It could easily put a dent in your pockets if you are battling major health challenges.

 Here are a few actions you can take to increase your access to the medications needed to manage your pain crisis:

-Have a Real Conversation with Your Doctor
+Have a Conversation About the Cost of Meds with Your Doctor

 When is the last time you had a conversation with your doctor?
 Remember, your doctor is a trained resource – use them!